laanwj/sundog/README.md

 - Loading / reading save states (`l` and `s` respectively).
 - Ground combat.
 - Space combat.
+- Touch screen support: a small area in the top-right of the screen has been designated as "cancel area" and will emulate a right-mouse click when touched.

 Is it fully playable?
 Yes, I played it for quite a bit.
 All the critical things have been implemented, Though I cannot guarantee that there aren't any bugs